 The dark matter haloes were identified using \texttt{ROCKSTAR} \citep{Rockstar} down to masses of $2.4\times10^{10}\,h^{-1}\,\mathit{M}_{\odot}$ (corresponding to ten particles per halo).
-Then, the galaxies were assigned to the haloes using the halo occupation distribution and the halo abundance matching methods, following the recipe presented in \citet{Carretero2015}.
-Several observational constraints were used to calibrate the galaxy mocks including the luminosity function \citep{Blanton2003,Blanton2005a} applied for the faint galaxies, the measurements of galaxy clustering as a function of colour and luminosity \citep{Zehavi2011}, as well as the colour-magnitude diagram from \citet{Blanton2005b}.
-The final galaxy catalogue contains close to $3.4$ billion galaxies over $5000\,$deg$^2$ and extends up to redshift $2.3$.
+Then, the galaxies were assigned to the haloes using the {halo-occupation} distribution and the {halo-abundance} matching methods, following the recipe presented in \citet{Carretero2015}.
+Several observational constraints were used to calibrate the galaxy mocks including the luminosity function \citep{Blanton2003,Blanton2005a} applied for the faint galaxies, the measurements of galaxy clustering as a function of colour and luminosity \citep{Zehavi2011}, {and} the colour-magnitude diagram from \citet{Blanton2005b}.
+The final galaxy catalogue contains {almost} $3.4$ billion galaxies over $5000\,$deg$^2$ and extends up to redshift $2.3$.